 Fan Ho was known for always finding great timing because he would take his pictures first thing in the morning or very late in the evening.
-Those are usually the times when the sun is extremely low on the horizon that it creates long shadows of objects.
+This is usually when the sun is extremely low on the horizon that it creates long shadows of objects.

 The artist also had a knack for editing his photographs.
 He took advantage of his darkroom skills to boost the appearance of his images.
-Ho also enlisted techniques such as traditional Asian painting called Shanshui (landscape painting), nudes, and abstracts.
+Ho also enlisted traditional Asian painting techniques called Shanshui (landscape painting), nudes, and abstracts.
 While purists may call this cheating, Fan Ho distanced himself from “pure photography”.

 For example, in Approaching Shadow, the artist added the shadow in the darkroom.
 Therefore, his photographs are not a true representation of the actual reality but rather the appearance of his own artistic imagination.
 In Fan Ho’s defense, the artist’s vision is supposed to be presented to the audience; therefore, whatever Approaching Shadow communicates is his art and point of view.

 Approaching Shadow (1954)

 Out of all his photographs, Approaching Shadow (1954) is the most iconic and talked about.
-To create this image, Fan Ho asked his cousin to stand by a wall at Queen’s College in Causeway Bay.
+Fan Ho asked his cousin to stand by a wall at Queen’s College in Causeway Bay to create this image.
 He then took the picture and added a diagonal shadow to create this aesthetically crafted image with its geometric shapes.

-It appears Fan Ho painstakingly sought a perfect spot and waited for the right time for the shadow to reach the edge of the wall so he can take the photograph.
+It appears Fan Ho painstakingly sought a perfect spot and waited for the right time for the shadow to reach the edge of the wall so he can take a photograph.
 But there is more to it than meets the eye.

-Looking at the composition of this photograph, it is the horizontal and vertical lines that offer it the stability: The two lines direct the audience’s gaze to the subject of the image.
+Looking at the composition of this photograph, the horizontal and vertical lines offer it stability: The two lines direct the audience’s gaze to the subject of the image.
 In contrast, the diagonal line “makes” the image.

 Fan Ho’s cousin seems to be looking on as the shade approaches her gradually.
 The image symbolizes fading youthfulness and that every person has their own destiny.
 It should be noted that the original photo didn’t have a shadow and was only included later in a dark room.